We may have mastered comparing objects descriptively, but how do we mathematically compare objects?

-Note: The number that you can use to find a ratio that is proportional to 2 : 9 is arbitrary.
+Note: The number you can use to find a proportional ratio to 2 : 9 is arbitrary.
 If we multiply the numbers in 2 : 9 by the same number, we will come up with a ratio that is proportional to 2 : 9.
 In this example, I just arbitrarily used 5.
-You may use any number and multiply it to the numbers in 2 : 9 and you will come up with a ratio that is proportional to it.
+You may use any number and multiply it by the numbers in 2 : 9, and you will come up with a ratio that is proportional to it.
 For example, I can multiply the numbers of 2 : 9 by 7 and obtain 14 : 63.
-14 : 63 is also proportional with 2 : 9
+14 : 63 is also proportional to 2 : 9

 Suppose a proportion a : b = c : d where a, b, c, and d represent real numbers.

-The first and last terms (i.e., a and d) of the proportion are called the extremes.
+The proportion’s first and last terms (i.e., a and d) are called the extremes.
 Meanwhile, the second and third terms (i.e., b and c) are called the means.

 Example: Determine the extremes and the means of the proportion 5 : 10 = 20 : 40

-Using the fact that proportions are equivalent ratios, we can mathematically derive its properties.
-These properties are very helpful when solving problems involving ratio and proportion.
+Using the fact that proportions are equivalent ratios, we can mathematically derive their properties.
+These properties are beneficial when solving problems involving ratios and proportions.

 Here are the properties of proportion: